kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  2. Create a `secrets.py` file.
     * Look in the `coinbase` directory
     * Copy `secrets.py.example` to `secrets.py`.
-    * Go to `https://www.coinbase.com/settings/api` and create an api key
+    * Go to [https://www.coinbase.com/settings/api](https://www.coinbase.com/settings/api) to create an API key.
-    * Insert the values into your secrets.py file.
+    * Insert the values into your `secrets.py` file.

 ### Usage